openvinotoolkit/training_extensions/pytorch_toolkit/nncf/README.md

-**IMPORTANT**: Starting from version 1.3.1, NNCF development and release publishing **has moved** to a new repository: https://github.com/openvinotoolkit/nncf_pytorch
+**IMPORTANT**: Starting from version 1.3.1, NNCF development and release publishing **have moved** to a new repository: https://github.com/openvinotoolkit/nncf_pytorch

 Older versions will still be available in this repository, for the time being.